tahir48/Webinar-at-NE-University-/README.md

 # Presentation-At-NE-University-
-This reposiyory includes my presentation at Necmettin Erbakan University, Department of Mathematics Education together with some supplementary material.
+This reposiyory includes my presentation at Necmettin Erbakan University, Department of Mathematics Education together with some supplementary material which are my own implementation.